Long-Range Planning Initiatives

 Post

-6th Cycle 2023-2031 Housing Element Update
+6th Cycle 2023-2031 Housing Element

-The City is working on updating the Housing Element of the General Plan.
 State law requires the Housing Element to be updated every eight years to respond to Regional Housing Needs Allocation (RHNA) goals.
 Carmel-by-the-Sea has a RHNA goal of 349 housing units developed over an eight-year period (2023-2031).
 The housing units are distributed across four income levels: very low, low, moderate, and above-moderate.
-Mayor Pro Tem Bobby Richards and Councilmember Karen Ferlito comprise the Housing Ad Hoc Committee and are working with City staff to educate and engage the community and bring recommendations to the Planning Commission and the City Council.
+Mayor Pro Tem Bobby Richards and Councilmember Karen Ferlito comprised the Housing Ad Hoc Committee and worked with City staff to educate and engage the community and bring recommendations to the Planning Commission and the City Council.

 A Housing Feasibility Study authored by ECONorthwest, received by the Council on February 7, 2023, served as a starting point for the 2023-2031 6th Cycle Housing Element Update.
 Monterey-based EMC Planning Group, Inc., was then selected as the consultant to update both the Housing and Safety Elements of the General Plan.
 A Draft Housing Element was submitted to the State Housing and Community Development Department (HCD) on August 3, 2023, kicking off a 90-day HCD review period.
-The City worked towards the State’s December 15, 2023 “certification” deadline but revisions have necessitated entering the 120-day grace period.
-Failure to obtain a certified Housing Element risks future State and Federal grant funding and regulatory control over future development including issuance of building permits.
+The City worked towards the State’s December 15, 2023 “certification” deadline but revisions necessitated entering the 120-day grace period.
+Failure to obtain a certified Housing Element risked future State and Federal grant funding and regulatory control over future development including issuance of building permits.

 The initial 90-day HCD review period ran from August 3, 2023 to November 1, 2023.
 HCD provided an informal 45-day mid-cycle review; City staff responded to these initial comments with a tracked changes version of the document sent to HCD and made available to the public.
 A formal, 90-day review letter was received from HCD on November 1st.
 A second draft was submitted to HCD on January 24, 2024.
 HCD provided a preliminary review matrix on February 6, 2024.
 A revised second draft was submitted to HCD on March 8, 2024.
 A response letter from HCD was received on March 20, 2024.
 The Revised Draft Housing Element was circulated for a seven-day review period, March 27, 2024 through April 2, 2024.